01 of 06

 Metro: Blanche or PigalleContinue to 6 of 6 below.

 Place Dalida in Montmartre: Homage to the Italian-Egyptian Songstress

 Last but not least in your self-guided tour of legendary spots for chanson in the French capital is Place Dalida, an unassuming but lovely square hidden away in a residential corner of the otherwise packed-with-tourists district of Montmartre.

 Named after the legendary Italian-Egyptian singer, who is lesser-known outside of France and Europe than fellow chanson performers such as Piaf and Brel, Place Dalida was inaugurated in 1997 near the singer's former house.
 She is buried nearby at the lovely Montmartre Cemetery, where dedicated fans can visit her tomb.

 Unfortunately, as you can see from *certain* areas on the statue that appear worn, not everyone has given the bust the respect it merits.
-In recent years, some have called to restore and protect it from vandals.
+In recent years, some have called for city officials to restore it and protect it from vandalism.

 Whether you've never heard of Dalida or frequently wake up in the morning with her stirring voice singing "Gondolia" or "Le Temps des Fleurs" running through your head, this little square is a worthwhile stop off the Parisian beaten track.

 Place Dalida is situated at the corner of Rue Girardon and rue de l'Abreuvoir (18th arrondissement)